1. Overview

 label.text(bar.val()); // Set label text

-label.hidden(1); // hide label
+label.hidden(1); // Hide label

 }

-// logical AND and great then operation
+// Logical AND and greater-than operation

-if(sw.checked() and (slider.val() > 50))
+if (sw.checked() and (slider.val() > 50)) {

 ptr("slider=", slider.val());